 If you do a search you’ll see there are many versions of the top secret recipe for the famously trademarked pie.
 Some versions incorporate one, two or all of the following: brown sugar, brown butter, corn syrup and cornstarch and some even use pecans instead of walnuts.
-I decided to start with a basic recipe that calls for a fairly common ratio of 1 cup of walnuts, 1 cup of sugar (no brown), 2 eggs, 1/2 cup of melted butter and a little over a cup of chocolate chips.
-I made it as written, but toasted the nuts and par-baked the pie shell since 40 minutes didn’t seem quite long enough.
-I’m not positive the par-baking was necessary, but it certainly didn’t hurt.
+This one’s a basic recipe that calls for a fairly common ratio of 1 cup of walnuts, 1 cup of sugar (no brown), 2 eggs, 1/2 cup of melted butter and a little over a cup of chocolate chips.

 Kentucky Race Day Bourbon Chocolate Walnut Pie